Lake Houses

 We cross the bridge and stop in one its pedestrian nooks.
 The trucks on the road have to yield to the oncoming cars but it’s not as scary as it was when I was young.
 There’s no sight of hire boats or fishermen angling below the bridge or even brave teenagers jumping into the deep water off the jetties ahead.
 I look down the river towards Limerick city to see cranes and construction across the river’s width.
 I understand immediately what they’re building.
 A bypass.
 A way to skip past these towns altogether.
 A huge alteration to the river but a minor adjustment to commuters’ time.
 This river will finally be tamed.
 Mam pretends not to care and points over to the right canal and adjoining lock.

-“I used to row you up to playschool and leave the dingy tied up here.”
+‘I used to row you up to playschool and leave the dingy tied up here.’

 She’s told me this so many times before.
 We have photographs of us, life jacket-less, waving as we head off for the education she fought for against my father’s indifference.
 She rowed the whole way up and down the river four times a day.
 I remember plastic bags of fruit and ravioli tins rolling along the fiberglass floor.
 She relished it, just the two of us conquering the tide together and excelling at her only job; being my mother.
 I liked going to playschool and meeting other children but I preferred home-time, to rush back, to read a new storybook to my dog Purdy in the boat’s open cockpit.
-She was a stray cross-bred collie; we found her wandering the boatyard and she soon became my best friend.
+She was a stray cross-bred collie; we found her wandering the boatyard and she soon became my first best friend.